JadePrideaux/ReactJS-FAQ-ChatBot/README.md

 ReactJS-FAQ-ChatBot

 - backend/
+  - data - dataset + pregenerated embeddings, (not saved on GitHub)
+  - logic - scripts to get the dataset, generate embeddings, retrieve the answers and startup logic.
+  - routes - the API route to retrieve answers based on the given question
 - frontend/
+  - src/
+    - assets
+    - components - React components for the webpage
+    - hooks - The custom useAnswers hook that calls the API
 - notebooks/
+  - model.ipynb - the main testing notebook, running though the model and testing it on the dataset
+  - test.py - a script to test the API
 - README.md
 - .gitignore

 ## Development Methodology and Planning

+This project uses an agile methodology, working in sprints to iterate on subsystems and integrate them into the full system.
+Each sprint starts by creating a plan for the sprint then designing how the system will adapt to align with that plan.
+Then development will be done followed by some simple testing to ensure the plan is implemented.
+Each sprint aims to have some workable system which builds on the previous sprints.
+After the sprint, a review is done to determine how well the plan was met and if things need to be adapted in the next sprint.

 ### Sprint 1: ML Prototype | 17/09/25 – 28/09/25

+Create a Jupyter Notebook to test the models performance against the dataset.

 **Plan:**